 “I feel prepared for the job force and am excited to put what I have learned into my career,” Tiffany said.
 “I plan to get my certification to become a lactation educator.”

 More Information about Boise State Online

-Boise State Online offers more than 80 online degree and certificate programs!
+Boise State Online offers close to 100 online programs and 900+ unique online courses!
 Each program has the flexibility for students to balance all of life’s responsibilities and achieve their academic dreams whether it is a bachelor’s degree, a graduate degree or a single, online class.